AmirAhmadChitforoosh/UserProduct-Manager/README.md

 ---
 ## Getting Started
-The first username and password for the webpage to start working is:
+Use the following default credentials to log in and start using the application:
   ```json
   {
     "username": "admin"